limayeaditya/basic-user-mgmt-api/README.md

 # Basic User Management API
-A sample node js api for registering user, authenticating login and updating the user information with a rest api.
+A sample node js api for registering user, authenticating login and updating the user information with a REST API using NodeJS.

 ### Clone the repository, install node packages and the dependencies